Seann William Scott To Replace Clayne Crawford in ‘Lethal Weapon’ TV Series

 The toxic environment between Crawford and Wayans had deteriorated to the point that the actors were no longer speaking to each other when they weren’t reciting their lines.
 In light of all the turmoil, “the situation had escalated to a point where Warner Bros.
 TV started exploring a recasting of the part of Riggs,” reports Deadline.

-Lethal Weapon, the highest rated of Fox’s Warner Bros TV drama series, went from being a sure thing for renewal to being in limbo because of all the problems with Crawford behind the scenes.
+Lethal Weapon, the highest rated of Fox’s Warner Bros.
+TV drama series, went from being a sure thing for renewal to being in limbo because of all the problems with Crawford behind the scenes.
 They knew they would have to scramble to replace him with another actor or shuttle the show.

 #LethalWeapon Star Clayne Crawford Out as Producers Scramble to Recast https://t.co/oo61lqQqBY pic.twitter.com/TtsEMtM6Pk